jassimran/ML-Resources/README.md

 # ML Resources
 There is plethora of resources available online to learn Machine Learning.
-At time the list of resources is overwhemling, which could discourage starters or make you feel like you are soooo far behind everyone else.
-Here is a not-so-daunting list of resources, enough to get you off your feet, so that you can make sense of all those big lists, pick and learn topics of your choice.
+At times, the list of resources is overwhemling, which could discourage starters or make you feel like you are soooo far behind everyone else.
+Here is a not-so-daunting list of resources, enough to get you off your feet, so that you can make sense of all those long lists, pick and learn topics of your choice.

 - **Getting started in ML** :
     - Stanford Intro to ML course taught by Andrew Ng on [Youtube](https://www.youtube.com/watch?v=jGwO_UgTS7I&amp=&index=1) or similar content via coursera (Courera has assignments using Octave which is kinda outdated) on [Coursera](https://www.coursera.org/learn/machine-learning#syllabu)